DanielTMolloy919/obsidian-tasks/docs/Getting Started/Statuses.md

 - tasks **lose** their Done dates (if Done dates are enabled in settings).

+See [[Recurring Tasks and Custom Statuses]] for a more thorough explanation of the above.

 ## What can Statuses do?

 Now we have seen what is in a Status, what can we do with them?